Documentation assumes use of the v6 CLI.

-After targeting and logging into Cloud Foundry using cf, you can view what services are available:
+After targeting and logging into Cloud Foundry, you can view what services are available to your targeted organization.
+Available services may differ between organizations and between Cloud Foundry marketplaces.

 Note: This is an example.
-These services may not be available on the Cloud Foundry service you target.
+These services may not be available on your Cloud Foundry marketplace you target.

 Use this command to create a service instance.